Student Support Services

 ADMISSION OF NON-RESIDENT STUDENTS

-A non-resident student shall have a release from the Board of the District of residence prior to applying for admission to the Tupelo Public School District as a non-resident student (Policy JBCC - Admission of Non-resident Students).
+- A nonresident student shall submit a release from the Board of the District of residence, Birth Certificate, 121 MS Compliance Form, and last report card from previous school or Pre-Kindergarten Certificate, if applicable, prior to applying for admission to the Tupelo Public School District.
+Please review TPSD Policy JBCB - Admission of Nonresident Students.

-For more information, please contact Ms. Pamela Traylor, Director of Student Support Services, at 841-8956 or email@example.com.
+If you should have additional questions, please please do not hesitate to contact Ms. Pamela L. Traylor, Director of Student Support Services, at 841-8955 or email@example.com.

-Thanks to the cooperative efforts of the North Mississippi Medical Center and the school district, the TPSD is presently served by four District nurses, four NMMC nurses, and one athletic trainer.
+TPSD is presently served by eight nurses and one athletic trainer.
 Every day these competent and capable professionals work tirelessly to improve the overall quality of life and health of our students and their families.

 Our school nurses are responsible for: